psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/demo.rst

 The `anonymize` switch will cause the command to use the anonymized subject identifiers and encode all records of where exactly the data came from into hidden sidecar files, that can tha be excluded from publishing/sharing this dataset.

+`datalad hirni-spec2bids` will run datalad procedures on the raw data as specified in the specification files (remember for example that we set a procedure "copy-converter" for our events.tsv file).
+Those procedures are customizable.
+The defaults we are using here, come from hirni's toolbox dataset.
+The default procedure to convert the DICOM files uses a containerized converter.
+It will NOT use, what you happen to have locally, but this defined and in the datasets referenced environment to do the conversion.
+This requires a download of that container (happens automatically) and enables the reproducibility of this routine, since the exact environment the conversion was ran in will be recorded in the dataset's history.
 If you use the BIDS-Validator (https://bids-standard.github.io/bids-validator/) to check the resulting dataset, there should be an error message, though.
 This is because our events.tsv file references stimuli files, we don't actually have available to add to the dataset.

 For the purpose of this demo, this should be fine.